awslabs/aws-greengrass-labs-iot-pubsub-sdk-for-python/docs/architecture-and-developer-guide.md

     └── recipe.json                              <--- AWS Greengrass component recipe
 ```

-* [**greengrass-tools-config.json:**](src/greengrass-tools-config.json) AWS Greengrass Deployment Kit (GDK) configuration file.
+* [**greengrass-tools-config.json:**](/src/greengrass-tools-config.json) AWS Greengrass Deployment Kit (GDK) configuration file.

-* [**main.py:**](src/main.py) Main method of the AWS Greengrass Application Template.
+* [**main.py:**](/src/main.py) Main method of the AWS Greengrass Application Template.
 Provides a PubSub message callback and per topic message routers and processors to simplify and standardised message processing.

-* [**recipe.json:**](src/recipe.json) A Template [AWS Greengrass Component Recipe](https://docs.aws.amazon.com/greengrass/v2/developerguide/component-recipe-reference.html) with pre-defined config that manages the PubSub topic schema, access policy and other parametrised fields.
+* [**recipe.json:**](/src/recipe.json) A Template [AWS Greengrass Component Recipe](https://docs.aws.amazon.com/greengrass/v2/developerguide/component-recipe-reference.html) with pre-defined config that manages the PubSub topic schema, access policy and other parametrised fields.

-* [**ipc_pubsub.py:**](src/pubsub/ipc_pubsub.py) A convenience wrapper around the AWS Greengrass [InterProcess communication (IPC)](https://docs.aws.amazon.com/greengrass/v2/developerguide/interprocess-communication.html) library.
+* [**ipc_pubsub.py:**](/src/pubsub/ipc_pubsub.py) A convenience wrapper around the AWS Greengrass [InterProcess communication (IPC)](https://docs.aws.amazon.com/greengrass/v2/developerguide/interprocess-communication.html) library.
 This initialises the SDK to publish and subscribe to the prescribed topic schema for communication between AWS Greengrass components.

-* [**mqtt_pubsub.py:**](src/mqtt_pubsub.py) As for IPC PubSub, however; the MQTT SDK is responsible for publishing and subscribing to messages using the MQTT protocol between the Greengrass component and the AWS IoT Core platform.
+* [**mqtt_pubsub.py:**](/src/mqtt_pubsub.py) As for IPC PubSub, however; the MQTT SDK is responsible for publishing and subscribing to messages using the MQTT protocol between the Greengrass component and the AWS IoT Core platform.

-* [**pubsub_messages.py:**](src/pubsub_messages.py) Provides a consistent PubSub message format with defined request / response, message routing and tracing fields.
+* [**pubsub_messages.py:**](/src/pubsub_messages.py) Provides a consistent PubSub message format with defined request / response, message routing and tracing fields.

 ### PubSub Topic Schema
 One of the first decisions to make when developing a PubSub application is the IPC/MQTT topics that will be used for communications between individual components and the central hub / gateway (The AWS IoT Core in this case).
-A well-defined PubSub topic schema avoids recursive messages and inter-service dependancies.
+A well-defined PubSub topic schema avoids recursive messages and inter-service dependencies.
 This framework prescribes a PubSub Topic Schema and PubSub Message Patterns with a small set of pre-defined topics that perform specific functions as described below.

 Prescribed PubSub Topics: